gabyx/Technical-Markdown/Readme.md

 # Debugging

 There is a debug configuration in [launch.json](.vscode/launch.json) for both the HTML and the PDF export.
+Setting breakpoints inside the `node_modules` folder works.

 ## Pandoc Filters